Health Equity Fund Investments

 Community-led work that can challenge the longstanding impacts of racism

-After allocating over $500,000 in its first year, the HEF continues to identify projects that aim not only to address the deficits that produce health inequities but to build strength, resilience, and new systems.
+Since kicking off in 2022, the HEF has allocated over $2.3M to elevate 20 unique organizations doing impactful work across the HEF’s focal areas of health disparity.
+The HEF continues to identify projects that aim not only to address the deficits that produce health inequities but to build strength, resilience, and new systems.

-Across seven focal areas of health disparity, the HEF invests in gap-filling initiatives to build better health outcomes for priority communities
+Across six focal areas of health disparity, the HEF invests in gap-filling initiatives to build better health outcomes for priority communities

 Daily Planet Health Services